There are a couple of common misconceptions about feet with high arches.

 That assumption isn’t necessarily true.
 A high-arched foot will also pronate under certain circumstances.

 It is also assumed that high-arches do not require footwear with arch support.
 This assumption is also misplaced.

 Under usual circumstances, the arch is meant to help absorb shock and stabilize movements.
-So a high arch will redistribute the loading stress to the forefoot and the heel.
+So a high arch will redistribute the loading stress to the forefoot and heel.

 Thus, having an adequate level of under-arch support and midsole cushioning will help support the loading movement.

 Though many running shoes have a supportive midsole along with varying levels of under-arch support, it might be a good idea to get a custom orthotic or an aftermarket insole.
 If that’s the route you want to take, read our buyer’s guide on orthotic-friendly shoes.

-The running shoes that feature on this guide do two things very well.
+The running shoes that feature in this guide do two things very well.

 They have a cushioned ride that makes landings and transitions go easy on your feet and the arch.
 At the same time, they aren’t overly structured and do not overcorrect the gait.

 The terms ‘cushioned’ and ’softest’ aren’t the same thing – though many believe that to be true.
 Excessive softness can cause a shoe to be unstable – and that is undesirable regardless of the arch type.

 None of the models recommended on this guide overdo the ride softness part.
 Instead, they combine impact-absorbing cushioning with a midsole that keeps the foot supported.
 Most of them do well in the under-arch support department, but it’s a good idea to get an aftermarket insole for an optimal ride experience.

 If your high arches are a source of pain, please go see a physiotherapist first instead of reading this shoe guide.
 Our list is sorted alphabetically.